 To be from behind alike lion and ass.

-The ass adorned his back with a leonine pelt,
+The ass adorned his back with a leonine

 And his vainglory overstepped all bounds.